-Amy has evolved into a powerful inspirational and motivational speaker who has literally been seen by millions of people and invited to share her story to audiences around the world.
+Amy has evolved into a powerful inspirational and motivational speaker who has been seen by millions of people and invited to share her story to audiences around the world.
 Amy’s TED x Orange Coast talk, “Living Beyond Limits” is the number one recommended video by TED x OC to incoming TED speakers formulating their own presentations.

-Amy’s story and images have been featured in numerous national and international publications, and in 2012 she and her longtime boyfriend (now husband), Daniel Gale, raced around the world on The Amazing Race.
+Amy’s story and images have been featured in numerous national and international publications, and in 2012 she and her longtime boyfriend, Daniel Gale, raced around the world on CBS’s The Amazing Race.

 Although Amy has numerous accomplishments, she is most proud of co-founding Adaptive Action Sports with her husband Daniel Gale.
-Created in 2005, AAS is a non-profit organization which helps those with permanent disabilities to get involved in action sports.
-AAS has partnered with ESPN and runs adaptive action sport competitions at the summer and winter ESPN X Games.
+Created in 2005, AAS is a non-profit organization that helps those with permanent disabilities get involved in action sports.
+AAS has partnered with ESPN and runs “adaptive” action sport competitions at the summer and winter ESPN X Games.
 These events were instrumental in getting adaptive snowboarding added to the 2014 Paralympic Games.